0xSearches/sandcastle/README.md

 ```

 ## Getting started
-I've temporarily disabled PyPi distribution.
-So, here's how to get started:
+Here's how to get started:

-1. Clone this repo.
+1. Clone this repo (PyPi distribution temporarily disabled).
 2. Run `sandcastle.py` with a target name and input file (grab an example from this repo)
 3. Matching bucket permutations will be identified, and read permissions tested.